Amplitude-Developer-Docs/amplitude-dev-center/docs/data/tutorials/migrating-from-google-analytics/index.md

 !!!info "Looking to get started easily with low-code migration?"

     While completely replacing Google Analytics (GA4) tracking functions with Amplitude tracking functions is our preferred long-term solution for migrating, Amplitude recognizes that this process can be complex.
-Amplitude offers a [Google Analytics event forwarder](#using-google-analytics-events-forwarder) that can get you started with your migration quickly, with low-code interaction required from you.
+Amplitude offers a [Google Analytics event forwarder](#using-google-analytics-events-forwarder) that can get you started with your migration quickly, with only one small code change.

 ### Initializing Amplitude